Skip to content

 use HybridGram\Core\Routing\RouteData\CommandData;

-TelegramRouter::onCommand('/start', function(CommandData $data) {
+TelegramRouter::onCommand(function(CommandData $data) {

 $telegram = app(\HybridGram\Telegram\TelegramBotApi::class);